 Social withdrawal, even from family and friends

 An overly happy feeling — being elated for long periods of time

 Unrealistic overconfidence in your own abilities

 Risky behavior (going on big spending sprees, having impulsive sex or gambling away your life savings)

 Although there are distinct symptoms that can manifest in someone with manic depressive disorder, there is actually no single bipolar test that can help confirm this condition.
 Usually, a combination of methods is needed to ensure a proper diagnosis.
 While bipolar depression does show distinct symptoms, there is no single bipolar depression test to confirm the condition.
 Often, a combination of methods is used to make a diagnosis, and can include:

 • Psychological evaluation — Your physician will sit down with you and discuss your feelings, thoughts and behavior patterns.
 He or she may also give you a psychological self-assessment questionnaire.
 Family members may also be interviewed to ask about your symptoms.

-• Mood charting — You will be asked to keep a daily record of your moods, activities and sleep patterns, as well as other factors to help confirm your bipolar tendencies.
+• Mood charting — You will be asked to keep a daily record of your moods and activities, as well as other factors to help confirm your bipolar tendencies.10